Savoy Brown: Boogie Brothers

+The new lineup released Boogie Brothers in April and toured until July, before splitting up and leaving Simmonds to rebuild the band yet again.

+1974-1980

+By late 1974, Simmonds had brought back keyboardist/guitarist Paul Raymond and drummer Dave Bidwell, as well as adding new lead vocalist Dave Tedstone and bassist Andy Rae.
+This lineup toured the UK and Germany in early 1975, before Tedstone was dismissed and not replaced – Simmonds took over on lead vocals for the first time in the band's history.
+Bidwell left for a second time during the recording of Wire Fire and was replaced for the rest of the sessions by Tommy Farnell; the album was released in October and a tour followed until December, after which Rae was also replaced by Ian Ellis.

+Skin 'n' Bone followed in April 1976, after which Raymond left in July to join UFO.

+After Raymond's departure, with the band reduced to a trio, Simmonds decided to take a break and placed Savoy Brown on hiatus.

+In early 1978, Savoy Brown returned with Kim Simmonds, Ian Ellis and Tommy Farnell joined on tour by an unknown keyboardist; however, the new member was dismissed before the band recorded its next album Savage Return, which credited only the trio.
+Following the album's release and promotional tour, Simmonds relocated to the United States in 1978, settling in the Ohio area with his second wife; he toured during 1979 and 1980 with a lineup including drummer/vocalist Richie Carmichael and bassist Mike Gardner, who left suddenly to join Ted Nugent's band and was replaced with a bassist named Jim, then a bass player known only as "D.C."
+(Don Cook).
+At this point, he gradually severed ties with his manager/brother Harry, who ended up in jail after a drug charge.

 Rock 'N' Roll Warriors

-In the late 1970s, Simmonds organised the band with singer Ralph Morman, formerly of the Joe Perry Project, drummer Keith Boyce and guitarist Barry Paul of Heavy Metal Kids fame, and bassist John Humphrey.
-This lineup recorded the 1981 Rock 'N' Roll Warriors album, which gave Savoy Brown more success than the group had seen since the mid-1970s.
+In 1980 Simmonds re-organised the band with singer Ralph Morman, formerly of the Joe Perry Project, drummer Keith Boyce and guitarist Barry Paul of Heavy Metal Kids fame, and bassist John Humphrey.
+This lineup toured with Judas Priest in the spring of 1981 and recorded the 1981 Rock 'N' Roll Warriors album, which gave Savoy Brown more success than the group had seen since the mid-1970s.
 The single "Run to Me", a cover of a song originally recorded by Smokie, became Savoy's highest-charting single in the United States, peaking at number 68 on the Billboard Hot 100 on the week of 31 October 1981.

-That year found the band performing several major arena shows in the US alongside Judas Priest, and recording a live album at the Rainbow Music Hall in Denver.
+That year also found the band recording a live album at the Rainbow Music Hall in Denver on 27 June 1981.
 Greatest Hits – Live in Concert was released at the end of the year, featuring "Run to Me" as the sole studio track, as the single had appeared previously only on the German version of Rock 'N' Roll Warriors.
 Despite the success of this lineup, Simmonds was once again on his own by the Spring of 1982.